Learn cPanel

 Introduction

-Today, nearly every website available on the World Wide Web is utilizing some sort of structured storage system, often called a database and used to dynamically store and retrieve information.
+Today, nearly every website available on the World Wide Web is utilizing some sort of structured storage system, often called a database.
+The main use of this structured storage system is to store and retrieve information dynamically.
 The most used database system, at this point, is called MySQL.
-This is an open-source relational database management system, used for managing SQL types of databases.
-It is supported and installed by default on all our Services and every client can take advantage of it absolutely for free.
-In the following lines of this tutorial, we will review the complete process of managing your MySQL databases using the cPanel control panel that we provide for free with every Web Hosting package that we offer!
+This is an open-source relational database management system, meant for managing SQL types of databases.
+It is supported and installed by default on all our Hosting Solutions, and every client can take advantage of it absolutely for free.

 Accessing the MySQL Databases feature in cPanel

-The very first thing you will need to do when talking for any of the features provided in cPanel is to actually login to the control panel.
-If you are not familiar with how that should happen, please check our other tutorial on the matter - "How to access cPanel".
+The very first thing you will need to do when talking about any of the features provided in cPanel is to actually login inside the web hosting control panel.
+If you are not familiar with how to do that, please check our other tutorial about How to access the cPanel service.

 Create a New Database

-The first thing you will see in the newly shown page should be a brief explanation of the "MySQL Databases" feature and the very first aspect of managing your MySQL Databases - creating a new database.
-Although we already explained in another tutorial How to Create MySQL Database in cPanel, this is a completely different approach since it will only create a database without associating a user with it.
-Now, please go ahead and fill the Database name into the provided input field.
+The first thing you will see on the newly shown page should be a brief explanation of the "MySQL Databases" feature and the very first aspect of managing your MySQL Databases - creating a new database.
+Although we already explained in another tutorial How to Create a MySQL Database in cPanel, this is a completely different approach since it will only create a database without associating a user with it.
+Now, please go ahead and type the Database name into the provided input field.
 Once ready, please click on the "Create Database" button.

 Modify Databases